Becoming a member of the Long-Term Stock Exchange (LTSE or the Exchange)

 No. The Exchange will not offer any outbound routing functionality.
 Thus, all orders submitted will be treated as Long-Term Stock Exchange-only, though limit orders may also include the execution instructions of Inter-Market Sweep Order, if appropriate.

-A locked market will not be displayed by the Exchange with respect to orders to buy and orders to sell submitted to the Exchange.
+A locked market will not be displayed by the Exchange with respect to buy and sell orders.
 An order eligible for display by the Exchange that, at the time of entry, would create a violation of Rule 610(d) of Regulation NMS by locking or crossing a Protected Quotation of an external market will be subject to “Price Sliding” pursuant to LTSE Rule 11.190(g).

 The table below includes various industry market identifiers for LTSE:

 Where can I find the Exchange rule book?

 Will you be trading only Long-Term Stock Exchange-listed securities?

 No. As a Member of the National Market System (NMS), the Exchange will trade all NMS stocks included on Tape Plan A, Tape Plan B, and Tape Plan C.